day8/re-frame/README.md

 So, as `n` changes value, the output of the computation (greet n) changes, and so the value in `hiccup-ratom` changes.
 One way data flow.
 With our FRP glasses on, we would see a series of changes to `n` as producing a "stream" of changes in `hiccup-ratom` (over time).

+Note: `n` is an "input" to the computation because it is a ratom which is dereferenced within the computation.

-Truth injection time.
+Truth time.
 I haven't been entirely straight with you.
-1. reagent re-runs `reactions` (re-computations) via requestAnnimationFrame, which is, the re-computation happens about 16ms after the need for it is detected or after the current thread of processing finishes, whichever is the greater.
+1. reagent re-runs `reactions` (re-computations) via requestAnnimationFrame.
+That means a re-computation happens about 16ms after the need for it is detected or after the current thread of processing finishes, whichever is the greater.
 So if you were to actually run the lines of code above one after the other quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the annimationFrame hasn't run (yet).
-Althought if you added (reagent.core/flush) after the reset! that would force the re-computation to happen.
+You could add a (reagent.core/flush) after the reset! that would force the re-computation to happen straight away.
 2. `reaction` doesn't actually return a `ratom`.
 But it returns something that has ratom-nature, so we'll happily ignore this.

 On with the rest of my lies and distortions ...

 A `component` like `greet` is a bit like the templates you'd find in frameworks like Django or Rails or Mustache -- it maps data to HTML -- except for two massive differences:
-- you have available the full power of ClojureScript (you are just generating a clojure datastructure).
-The downside tradeoff is that these are not "designer friendly" HTML templates.
+- you have  the full power of ClojureScript available to you (generating a clojure datastructure).
+The downside is that these are not "designer friendly" HTML templates.
 - these components are reactive.
 When their "inputs" change, they are automatically rerun, producing new hiccup. reagent adroitly shields you from the details, but `components` are wrapped by a `reaction`.